textileio/community/docs/hub/accounts.md

 ## Accounts overview

+### Developer accounts

 When you sign-up to use the Hub, you do so as a developer.
 Each developer account on the Hub has their own set of API keys and quotas.
 Developers can create two other entities on the Hub, Organizations (just Orgs for short) and Users.

 ### Organizations

 Organizations allow multiple developers to work together using shared resources.
-Members of an organization can collaboratively manage [Buckets](../buckets/index.md), create or remove [API Keykeyss](../hub/app-apis.md#app-keys), and more.
+Members of an organization can collaboratively manage [Buckets](../buckets/index.md), create or remove [API Keykeyss](../hub/apis.md#app-keys), and more.

 !!! info